---Be on time and complete all assignments on time; lateness will not be tolerated.
+- --Be on time and complete all assignments on time; lateness will not be tolerated. - --Be original.

---Keep your video on during class time to engage & participate.

---Be original.
 Be ethical.
-Be honest.
-Always.

---Be fair and open-minded.

---Encourage and respect your fellow classmates as they present.

---Don't ever hesitate to ask for clarification or direction.

---Be aware of current events and be prepared to offer your observations in discussions.

---You will have fun even as you take this seriously and I promise you'll learn techniques that will help you in life every single day during and after Loyola.
+Be fair.
+Be open-minded.
+Be honest...
+Always. - --Encourage and respect your fellow classmates as they present. - --Don't ever hesitate to ask for clarification or direction. - --Be aware of current events and be prepared to offer your observations in discussions. - -- Take this seriously and you'll learn techniques that will help you in life every day during and after Loyola.